 Cinnamon may be most famous for its culinary uses, but the aromatic spice has been used for centuries in alternative medical treatments.
 Cinnamon is known to reduce inflammation in the body.
 Massaging your lower abdomen with cinnamon essential oil may help reduce inflammation and symptoms of menstrual cramping.

 Combining more than one type of essential oil may be beneficial.
-In one 2012 study, researchers used a combination that included lavender, sage, and marjoram oils.
-The oils were mixed with an unscented cream.
+In

 Study participants were instructed to massage the cream mixture into their lower abdomen from the end of their last period to the beginning of their next one.
 Women who used the cream with the essential oils reported less pain and discomfort during menstruation than women who used synthetic oils.

 A 2013 study examined a combination of oils from: